Why Would a Roof Being Too Hot or Too Cold Shorten Its Lifespan?

 Techniques for Balancing Roof Temperature

 While we can’t control the weather, we can certainly take steps to minimize its impact on our roofs.
-Here are some tips and techniques to help balance your roof temperature.
+Here are some techniques that professional roofers implement to help balance your roof temperature.

 Proper ventilation is key to maintaining a balanced roof temperature.
 A well-ventilated roof allows hot air to escape during summer and helps prevent ice dam formation in winter.
 To better understand the terms associated with roofing and ventilation, check out our glossary of 16 roofing terms you need to know!